JetBrains/kotlin/libraries/stdlib/src/Module.md

 Utility functions for working with the browser DOM.

+# Package kotlin.enum

+Utilities for working with Kotlin enum classes.

 # Package kotlin.experimental

 Experimental APIs, subject to change in future versions of Kotlin.